Kösem Sultan

 Sultan Ahmed Mausoleum

-You can find many articles about Kosem Sultan on the internet.
-However, if you study or perhaps you are just interested in this fascinating part of Ottoman history, hopefully this post will help you better understand Kosem’s life seen through her legacy in modern-day Istanbul.
+There are many articles about Kosem Sultan available online.
+However, if you study or simply have an interest in this fascinating chapter of Ottoman history, I hope that this post helps you better understand Kosem Sultan’s life through her enduring legacy in modern-day Istanbul.

-She will be remembered forever or, at least, for as long as these structures in her name exist.
+She will be remembered forever or, at least, for as long as the remarkable structures bearing her name continue to stand.

 Back to Turkey